Los Angeles Celebrity Divorce Attorney

 Celebrity custody battles can be challenging.
 This is particularly true if one or both parents travel frequently.
 Where should the kids live?
 Should the kids travel during their childhood, or are they best served by staying in a single location?
 How much time should each parent get to spend with the kids?
 How much financial support do celebrity kids need?
 These are all questions that celebrity parents must tackle during a divorce.
 Typically, custody arrangements must serve a child’s best interests.
 In most situations, this involves joint custody and keeping kids in frequent and continuing contact with both parents.

-At Fernandez & Karney, our Los Angeles family law attorneys will fight to secure the best possible custody arrangement for you and your children.
+At Fernandez & Karney, our Los Angeles celebrity divorce lawyers will fight to secure the best possible custody arrangement for you and your children.
 We’ll identify the custody arrangement that you believe is best and find a way to make it work.
 It’s important to understand that you may need to make some changes in your life if you want to be around your kids as much as possible.
 Custody is a process of give and take.
 This may involve taking on projects closer to home or agreeing to travel with your child’s other parent after the divorce.
 It is important to keep in mind that your goal, regardless of your social or financial status, should be your child’s health, happiness, and well-being.

 Keeping the Details of a Celebrity Divorce Private

 Divorce is a very personal matter.
 You’ll be forced to comb through the most private aspects of your life and find common ground with a person with whom you no longer see eye-to-eye.
 The last thing you want is for the details of your private life to be on display.
 Our attorneys are committed to helping you navigate the process of divorce discreetly.
 There are certain tools and techniques that we can utilize to let you hammer out the details of your divorce in private.